-In each of the circumstances described above, the individual or their dependent has 60 days after the loss of coverage to select a QHP.35 Loss of coverage does not include voluntary termination, rescissions, or failure to pay premiums on a timely basis (including COBRA premiums prior to exhausting COBRA coverage).
+In each of the circumstances described above, the individual or their dependent has 60 days after the loss of coverage to select a QHP.
+Loss of coverage does not include voluntary termination, rescissions, or failure to pay premiums on a timely basis (including COBRA premiums prior to exhausting COBRA coverage).

 - 2) Addition of a household member or dependent.
 The qualified individual gains a dependent or becomes a dependent through marriage, birth, adoption, placement for adoption, placement in foster care or as the result of a child support order or other court order. - 3) Pregnancy.
 A qualified individual who is pregnant may enroll in coverage at any time after the commencement of pregnancy.
-The effective date of coverage will be the first day of the month in which the qualified individual applies for coverage.36 - 4) Loss of a household member or dependent.
+The effective date of coverage will be the first day of the month in which the qualified individual applies for coverage. - 4) Loss of a household member or dependent.
 The qualified individual loses a dependent, gets divorced, or the primary account contact passes away.
 The remaining household qualifies for a SEP as a result.
 Note that documents for verification of death are required if the person who passes away is the primary account contact and is discussed more in the verifications chapter. - 5) Change in Lawful Status.
 The qualified individual, or their dependent, gains status as a citizen, national, or lawfully present individual. - 6) Enrollment Error by HealthSource RI's Determination.
-The qualified individual's (or their dependent's) enrollment or non-enrollment in a QHP is unintentional, inadvertent, or erroneous and is the result of
+The qualified individual's (or their dependent's) enrollment or non-enrollment in a QHP is unintentional, inadvertent, or erroneous and is the result of the error, misrepresentation, misconduct, or inaction of an officer, employee, or agent of HealthSource RI, its instrumentalities, or a non-Exchange entity providing enrollment assistance or conducting enrollment activities.

-34 45 C.F.R. § 155.420(c)

-35 45 C.F.R. § 155.420(c)
+&lt;sup>34 45 C.F.R. § 155.420(c)

-36 RI Gen. Laws § 42-157-15
+&lt;sup>35 45 C.F.R. § 155.420(c) RI Gen. Laws § 42-157-15